rodrigosnovac/dolar-converter/README.txt

+Simple converter from dolars to reais and guarani, made with Bootstrap and vanilla Javascript.

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/rodrigosnovac/pen/ejGKJy.
+Pen created at CodePen.io, original link https://codepen.io/rodrigosnovac/pen/ejGKJ.